tonytins/BlueRoseClassic/README.md

-# Blue Rose
+# Blue Rose Core

-Blue Rose is an general purpose launcher for updating applications or games.
+Blue Rose Core is an general purpose launcher for updating applications or games.

 ## Requirements